rscode999/cnet/documentation/rules.md

 OK- `void method(Object obj)`
 NOT OK, unless specified- `void method(Object& obj)`

+Methods must return deep copies of objects.
+Returning a reference to an object is not allowed.

 All methods must assert their preconditions.
 Descriptive messages should be used in assertions.
 Example:
 `assert((index>=0 && "Index cannot be negative"));`

-Any method that takes a pointer type must use smart pointers only.
-Raw pointers as method parameters are not allowed.
+Any method that takes or returns a pointer type must use smart pointers only.
+Raw pointers as method parameters or return values are not allowed.
 This rule applies to getters and setters, so any internal pointers must either be smart pointers or be inaccessible to outside users.

 ## Inheritance Rules